Fabian-Schmidt/esphome-victron_ble/README.md

 See [victron_ble_connect_all.yaml](/victron_ble_connect_all.yaml) for a full example.
 Assumption is you are having a `secret.yaml` in the same folder.

-### Bonus Tip for Mac OS users

-You can use this built in tool `system_profiler SPBluetoothDataType` to find the mac adresses of the Victron equipment.

-Open your terminal and type in `system_profiler SPBluetoothDataType` it will then scan and show the mac address of all the bluetooth devices in range.

 ### Your support